-However, acknowledging the complexity and flexibility of the current protocols (or the lack thereof), the final user function is quite simple: to deliver a page from point-of-origin to someone's beeper.
+However, acknowledging the complexity of task, and flexibility of the current protocols (or the lack thereof), the final user function is quite simple: to deliver a page from point-of-origin to someone's beeper.
 That is the simple, real-time function that the base protocol attempts to address.
-Validation of the paging information is left completely up to the paging terminal, making an SNPP gateway a direct "shim" between a paging terminal and the Internet.

-3. Why not just use Email and SMTP?
+3. Why not just use Email and SMTP for paging?